 Note: All applicants must be legally constituted entities and be organisations, not individuals or sole traders.

 At the program outset 3 community recycling centres were established as demonstration sites to inform and support other organisations who might be considering establishing a centre in their area.
-Case studies can be downloaded from EPA website, and provide helpful tips and suggestions for those considering developing a centre.
+Case studies can be downloaded from EPA website, which provides helpful tips and suggestions for those considering developing a community recycling centre.